Shane Duff

-Shane Joseph Duff (born 2 April 1982) is an English former-born Northern Irish footballer, who last played for Bradford City.
+Shane Joseph Duff (born 2 April 1982) is an English-born former Northern Irish footballer, who last played for Bradford City.
 He was forced to retire from the professional game on 26 January 2012 due to injury.
 Known as an uncompromising centre back, he was at Cheltenham Town F.C. for 10 years until 2010.
 He is also a principal member of Jaguar Sports Coaching.

 His elder brother, Michael Duff played for Premier League side Burnley.

 Profile

 Duff is a tall, strong central defender who was invited to join Cheltenham Town by Mike Davis, youth team manager straight from school and spent a year in the youth team before being offered a professional contract in 2000.

 After a couple of years in the reserves and a loan spell at non-league Evesham United, Duff was ready to make to the move into first team football.

 He made his debut under manager Graham Allner in the 2002–03 season against Crewe Alexandra in a 4–0 defeat and the following season made a number of appearances alongside his brother Michael in central defence before Michael moved to Burnley.

 Duff was selected for the Northern Ireland under-21 squad for the away match in Armenia in March 2003 and made his international debut at under-21 level three months later against Spain in Lurgan.

 On the last day of the 2003–04 season he scored his first goal to equalise against Huddersfield Town, which later prevented Huddersfield achieving automatic promotion.

 Duff's performances during season 2004–05 earned him the club's Player of the Year award and established him as a first choice player.
 He went on to play an important part as the Robins won promotion in 2006 via a play off final victory over Grimsby Town at the Millennium Stadium and retained their League One status the following season.